 We visited Losa (admission €5 per person), one of the largest and the most complete nuraghe in Sardinia, complete with watch towers and a spiral staircase inside the main building.
 Very impressive to visit and incredible to realize they build these massive constructions so many years ago without any modern equipment!

-Walking around in beautiful Bosa
+Stroll around in beautiful Bosa

 I loved Bosa, a beautiful village situated on the west coast of Sardinia by the Temo River (the only river on Sardinia).
 The houses are painted in various bright colors and the narrow streets feel almost like a labyrinth.
 There are little coffee and gelato bars everywhere and the overall atmosphere is really friendly.